tiiiecherle/osx_install_config/README.md

 10 Dock
 -----
-This script completely wipes the dock and adds new entries including apps and spacer to the dock.
+This script completely wipes the dock and adds new entries including apps, spacer, folders or recent applications/documents to the dock.
+For folders and recent entries it includes options for the icon size (grid only) and the type to be used (automatic, stack, grid or list).

-Adjust to your needs and run it.
+The script can be run with profiles - to be usable on multiple macs - or standalone.
+More information can be found in the comments inside the script and in the example profile.
+To run the script with a profile copy the example profile and name it `dock_profile_USER.txt`.
+Change USER to your logged in macOS username.

 11 System and app Preferences